timClicks/wordpress/README.markdown

 `git clone git@github.com:<username>/wordpress.git`

-  * From that new folder, let's deploy the application.
+  * Now move into that folder so we can upload your chef recipes.

 `cd ~/code/wordpress`

-`ey deploy --no-migrate`
+`ey recipes upload`

-  * This will prompt you for your username and password (unless you've used this before).
+  * This command will prompt you for your username and password (unless you've used this before).
 Enter the same user/pass you use to login to Engine Yard AppCloud.

 ### Step 8.
-Apply the Chef Recipes

-  * In order to run your chef recipes, we need to upload them.

-`ey recipes upload`
+Deploy Your Application & Run Chef

+  * Now log back into EY AppCloud and Deploy your app.

+  1. In the Dashboard, click on the **Applications** tab for your environment.
+  2. Click on the **Deploy** link there.

-  * Then we'll run the custom chef recipes to finish it off.
+  * Then we'll run the custom chef recipes from the CLI to finish it off.

 `ey recipes apply`